 Because of their focus in these areas and others, naturopathic doctors may be a good fit for people looking for a more comprehensive perspective on health concerns, or for a whole-person approach to health care.

 A service for consumers from the American Association of Naturopathic Physicians (AANP) and the Institute for Natural Medicine (INM).
-The AANP and the INM would like to acknowledge Amy Rothenberg, ND, for his contributions to the content of this FAQ.
+The AANP and the INM would like to acknowledge Amy Rothenberg, ND, for her contributions to the content of this FAQ.